 Rail tickets and reservations on some trains (mainly Eurostar, TGV and Thalys) are sold on an allocation basis, which is similar to airlines.
 Seats are allocated on a first come first served basis, so in order to secure the cheaper options it is always advisable to book early.
-Remember that Eurostar reservations open four months in advance.
+Remember that Eurostar reservations open6 months in advance, and many long distance trains in Europe open for booking 4 months in advance.

 I want to travel to Brussels from Ashford on the Eurostar.
 If I miss my train from Ashford, can I just get on the next one?